elldeeone/rusty-kaspa/tcp-hole-punch/plan-bridge.md

     * Private node behind NAT using DCUtR.
     * Typical mainnet node in bridge mode.

-* [ ] Optionally add a short `BRIDGE-MODE-SUMMARY.md` summarising what changed and how to use it.
+* [x] Optionally add a short `BRIDGE-MODE-SUMMARY.md` summarising what changed and how to use it.
+  - Note: Added `BRIDGE-MODE-SUMMARY.md` as a quick reference alongside the updated operator notes.

 ---